 Art of the 19th century was ruled by the academic tradition.
 The term “Academic art” is used to refer to art sanctioned by the established institutions of Europe, particularly the French Academy and the 19th-century Salons.
 Usually beautifully finished in the neoclassical style, these works tended towards mythological or historical subject matter, but they were primarily defined by the highly refined techniques of the painter.
-The academic tradition reigned supreme in Europe for decades, and it has left a lasting impression on art history.
+The academic tradition reigned supreme in European artwork for decades, and it has left a lasting impression on art history.

 Origins and Academic Curriculum